nmilford/outbrain-on-octopress/README.md

 `./outbrain-on-octopress.sh`

-Enter the OBKey and OBCTm values and the script will run and exit.
+Enter the _OBKey_ value if needed and the script will run and exit.

 From here you need to do what you normally do in octopress when making a change.